iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/privacy/index.md

 - Store IP addresses

 ### 3.2 Cloudflare Services
-Cloudflare provides our infrastructure services including content delivery, DDoS protection, and DNS resolution.
-Cloudflare may collect standard server-side metrics (request counts, bandwidth) as part of operating the CDN.
-For details about their data handling, see [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy).
+Cloudflare provides infrastructure services including content delivery, DDoS protection, DNS resolution, and security enforcement.
+Cloudflare may collect standard server-side metrics, request metadata, and security telemetry as part of operating the CDN and protecting the site.
+Cloudflare Pages Analytics should remain disabled for this project; the repository-level Content Security Policy also blocks third-party analytics scripts.
+For details about Cloudflare's data handling, see [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy).

 ## 4. Security Measures

 ### 4.1 Security Headers
+The primary Cloudflare Pages deployment uses repository-defined headers from `static/_headers`.
+The GitHub Pages mirror is subject to GitHub Pages' platform headers and may not expose the exact same policy set.

 #### Basic Security Headers
 - **X-Frame-Options**: `SAMEORIGIN` - Controls framing of our pages
 - **X-Content-Type-Options**: `nosniff` - Prevents MIME type sniffing
-- **X-XSS-Protection**: `1; mode=block` - Legacy XSS protection
+- **X-XSS-Protection**: `0` - Disables legacy browser XSS filters in favor of CSP
 - **Referrer-Policy**: `strict-origin-when-cross-origin` - Controls referrer information
 - **Strict-Transport-Security**: `max-age=31536000; includeSubDomains; preload` - Enforces HTTPS
+- **Content-Security-Policy**: `default-src 'self'` with scripts, images, fonts, and connections restricted to this site

 #### Cross-Origin Policies
 - **Embedder Policy**: `require-corp`